x56Jason/glance/README.md

 - Use \<ctrl-a\> to add a commit into the CompareList
 - Use visual mode selection, such as 'V' to select commit range, and then use \<ctrl-s\> to add these commits to CompareList in batch.

-After adding commits to CompareList, when use 'l' and 'p' commands in LogView, glance will try to find the commit in CompareList with the same title to do the diff.
+After adding commits to CompareList, when use 'l' and 'p' commands in LogView or Gitee PR Logview, glance will try to find the commit in CompareList with the same title to do the diff.

 ## 'Glance patchdiff' Command